 There are three distinct configurations of the redshift contours on the observer's screen, each corresponding to a different set of MOB source radius values.
 We summarize the on-screen redshift contour configurations in Tab.~\ref{tab:InfiniteDisk} and detail them below.

 \underline{\emph{Type I:}} When the disk is viewed from the spin axis ($x_{\rm o}=0$), there is a one-to-one map between the emitter radius $r_{\rm s}$ and the redshift factor $g(r_{\rm s})$, so each radius only contributes to the flux at one redshift factor.
+(As only zero angular momentum photons reach the spin-axis from the equatorial plane, the redshift factor $g(r_{\rm s})$ is analytic and given by \eqref{eq:StandardDiskG} evaluated at $\lambda=0$.)
 The redshift factor $g(r_{\rm s})$ is monotonically increasing with radius.
 Thus, the MOR is set by the inner edge of the disk $\gmor=g(r_{\rm in})$.
 The MOB is sourced by $r_{\rm s}=\infty$, $\gmob=g(r_{\rm s}=\infty)=1$.
 Described heuristically, radii closer to the BH experience more gravitational redshift, and the plane of motion of the disk is perpendicular to the observer's line of sight.
 Thus, no emission, in this case, enjoys Doppler shifting.

 Further, the constant radii contours, and thus redshift contours, produce concentric circles on the observer's screen, so the whole disk image has topology $\bigcirc$.
 As each redshift contour is a closed curve on the observer's screen, the line profile flux \eqref{eq:LineProfileG} is finite for all redshifts $g\in[g(r_{\rm in}),1)$.
 The line profile flux at the MOB $\gmob=1$ is set by emissivity in the large radius limit.
 For emissivity of order $I_s\sim\O{r_{\rm s}^{-q}}$ when $r_{\rm s}\to\infty$, the MOB flux is vanishing for $q>3$, finite for $g=3$, or diverging for $q<3$.